 The trauma center has the highest designation possible in Illinois and specializes in the resuscitation and care of patients with multiple injuries.

 The aeromedical helicopter is available 24 hours a day to transport critically ill and injured patients within 200 miles of Loyola.

 Pediatric Emergency Care

 The Chicago suburbs' only round-the-clock pediatric trauma program provides care for the severest injuries in children.
-A fast track pediatric triage within Loyola's emergency department ensures that children receive the specialized care they need.

 As the principal resource hospital in Chicago’s western suburbs, Loyola University Medical Center provides education to emergency medical technicians and paramedics.

 Emergency Medical Services, in conjunction with the Burn & Shock Trauma Institute, receives state and federal grant funding to evaluate the Illinois Trauma Registry.
 Illinois Emergency Medical Services for Children is a collaborative program between Loyola and the Illinois Department of Public Health aimed at improving pediatric emergency care in Illinois.
 Faculty members also conduct multiple clinical trials that study the effect of investigational drugs on hemorrhage, transfusion and sepsis in trauma patients.